davidaugustoribeirobrazil/iris-pattern-recognition/Readme.md

 1 - This file implement better velocity in processing.
-2 - This change is about command.2 - This change is about command.
+2 - This change about command <git diff> in
+3 - Baboseira.
+4 - Baboseira Foda.
+4 - Baboseira Foda.
+4 - Baboseira Foda.
+4 - Baboseira Foda.